-Only Windows 8.1/8 64-bit supports UEFI RAID configuration.
-Step:
+Only Windows 8/8.1 64-bit supports UEFI RAID configuration.

-- Áfter you set the SATA controller to RAID mode, go to BIOS Features and set Windows 8 Features to Windows 8 and CSM Support to Never.
-Save the changes and exit BIOS Setup. - After the system reboot, enter BIOS Setup again.
-Then enter the Peripherals\Intel(R) Rapid Storage Technology sub-menu. - 3.
+In BIOS Setup, go to BIOS Features and set Windows 8 Features to Windows 8 and CSM Support to Never (Figure 2).
+Save the changes and exit BIOS Setup.

+Step 2: After the system reboot, enter BIOS Setup again.
+Then enter the Peripherals\Intel(R) Rapid Storage Technology sub-menu (Figure 3).

 On the Intel(R) Rapid Storage Technology menu, press <Enter> on Create RAID Volume to enter the Create RAID Volume screen.
 Enter a volume name with 1~16 letters (letters cannot be special characters) under the Name item and press <Enter>.
-Then, select a RAID level.
-RAID levels supported include RAID 0, RAID 1, RAID 10, and RAID 5 (the selections available depend on the number of the hard drives being installed).
-Next, use the down arrow key to move to Select Disks. - 4.
+Then, select a RAID level (Figure 4).
+RAID levels supported include RAID 0, RAID 1, Recovery, RAID 10, and RAID 5 (the selections available depend on the number of the hard drives being installed).
+Next, use the down arrow key to move to Select Disks.

 Under Select Disks item, select the hard drives to be included in the RAID array.
 Press the <Space> key on the hard drives to be selected (selected hard drives are marked with "X").
-Then set the stripe block size.
+Then set the stripe block size (Figure 5).
 The stripe block size can be set from 4 KB to 128 KB.
-Once you have selected the stripe block size, set the volume capacity. - 5.
-After setting the capacity, move to Create Volume and press <Enter> to begin. - 6.
+Once you have selected the stripe block size, set the volume capacity.

+Step 5: After setting the capacity, move to Create Volume and press <Enter> to begin (Figure 6).

 After completing, you'll be brought back to the Intel(R) Rapid Storage Technology screen.
 Under RAID Volumes you can see the new RAID volume.
-To see more detailed information, press <Enter> on the volume to check for information on RAID level, stripe block size, array name, and array capacity, etc.
+To see more detailed information, press <Enter> on the volume to check for information on RAID level, stripe block size, array name, and array capacity, etc. (Figure 7).

+Delete RAID Volume

+To delete a RAID array, press <Enter> on the volume to be deleted on the Intel(R) Rapid Storage Technology screen.
+After entering the RAID VOLUME INFO screen, press <Enter> on Delete to enter the Delete screen.
+Press <Enter> on Yes (Figure 8).